alexdangelo/alexdangelo-old.github.io/_posts/2020-11-15-my-experience-posting-a-job-on-hacker-news-nov-2020.md

 * **2** LinkedIn InMail messages
 * **34** people directly applied to the job (and after 3 days, this increased to 51 people)

-A small number of people contacted Craft or me in multiple ways (such as emailing me their resume and applying directly to the job).
+A small number of people contacted Craft.co or me in multiple ways (such as emailing me their resume and applying directly to the job).

 Of the 34 direct applicants: